 One thing I should add — I have not discovered a graceful way to eat pho.
 It’s one of the dishes that you probably shouldn’t eat on a first date, or with your boss.

 For banh mi sandwiches, my new favorite place is Them Hung Sandwich, located in a shopping center at 5700 S. Gessner that is sorely in need of a facelift (which I suppose is a little like the pot calling the kettle black).
 The owners also have a restaurant called Paris Sandwich Café located nearby at 8282 Bellaire Blvd., which has essentially the same menu.
-UPDATE 10/14: Them Hung appears to be closed, but Paris Sandwich Cafe is still open.
+UPDATE 10/14: Them Hung is closed, but Paris Sandwich Cafe is still open.

 I have been driving by Them Hung for quite some time, and the 6-year old in me always kinda giggled at the name.
 This is because way back when, my sister had a friend who I’ll call Haley (because that was his name), and on one occasion, just to be funny, he stuffed a gigantic Otis Spunkmeyer muffin down his pants.
 When he turned around to face my sister, she looked at him and said, “Why Haley, you’re hung like a muffin!”
 To this day, when I see the word “hung” connected in any way with food, I picture Haley stuffing it down his pants.
 I’m sure a banh mi sandwich would be even more impressive than a muffin.